tathanhnam151/SmartHomeOOP/README.md

-##Introduction##
+# Smart Home System Project

+## Introduction
 This program is designed to control devices in a smart house system.
 The program is implemented using object-oriented programming (OOP) concepts in C++.

-##Files##
+## Files
 The program consists of three C++ files:

 DeviceStatus.cpp: Initializes the status of the devices in the rooms.
 DeviceControl.cpp: Includes functions that can receive or modify the status of the devices.
 Main.cpp: The main function that demonstrates the use of the program.

-##Functionalities##
+## Functionalities
 The program has the following functionalities:

 - Setting the status of the devices in the rooms.